Ambulatory ElectrocardiogramSkip to the navigation

 - Many people have irregular heartbeats from time to time.
-What this means depends on the type of pattern these heartbeats produce, how often they occur, how long they last, and whether they occur at the same time you have symptoms.
-Irregular heartbeats that occur at the same time you have other symptoms, such as dizziness or chest pain, may mean that the irregular heartbeats are causing your symptoms.
+What this means depends on the type of pattern these heartbeats produce, how often they occur, how long they last, and whether they happen at the same time you have symptoms.
+When irregular heartbeats occur at the same time you have other symptoms, such as dizziness or chest pain, it may mean that these heartbeats are causing your symptoms.

-- Because a standard 12-lead electrocardiogram (EKG) is safe, inexpensive, and provides valuable information, your doctor will try it first before using an ambulatory monitor to test your heart function.
+- A standard 12-lead electrocardiogram (EKG) is safe, inexpensive, and gives helpful information.
+So your doctor will try it first before using an ambulatory monitor to test your heart function.
 A continuous recorder generally has 5 leads and provides less complete information than a 12-lead EKG.
-But a continuous recorder is more effective than a standard EKG for evaluating heart symptoms that occur intermittently.
-For more information, see the medical test Electrocardiogram.
+But a continuous recorder works better than a standard EKG for checking heart symptoms that come and go.
+To learn more, see the topic Electrocardiogram.

 Other Works Consulted

 - Chernecky CC, Berger BJ (2013).
 Laboratory Tests and Diagnostic Procedures, 6th ed.
 St. Louis: Saunders.